 Meanwhile, to replace Dawson, the Browns may actually contemplate carrying two kickers on their roster this season.
 Shayne Graham and Brandon Bogotay are the competitiors, and it was recently hypothesized on ESPN.com that the best compromise would be to have one kicker for field goals, and another specialist for kickoffs.

-Player you might not have heard of yet, but will soon: Jabaal Sheard was selected in the second round of the 2011 draft out of Pitt, and he's put up some decent sack numbers with 15.5 in two seasons.
-But there are some indicators that he could soon become one of the NFL's best edge defenders.
+Player you might not have heard of yet, but will soon: Jabaal Sheard was selected in the second round of the 2011 draft out of Pitt, and he's put up some decent sack numbers with 15.5 in two seasons, but there are some indicators that he could soon become one of the NFL's best edge defenders.
 Sheard led the team in quarterback hurries with 16 last year, per Football Outsiders' game-charting, and his run defense stats are among the best in the league for his position.
-In Horton's defense, Sheard will play some outside linebacker and then move inside on passing downs, giving him more opportunities to get after the quarterback.
+In Horton's defense, Sheard will play some outside linebacker and then move inside on passing downs, giving him more opportunities to get after enemy quarterbacks.

 And here’s the nightmare scenario: Weeden is what we thought he was, Gordon continues to be a thorn in the side of Browns management, and it doesn't matter how the defense plays because the offense can't score any points.
 With the strong personalities in this front office, a first disappointing season could lead to some very interesting soap operas.

 The player who could swing this team’s season one way or another: Unquestionably, it's Weeden.
-Unless he significantly improves his accuracy and ability to read defenses, it will be tough to argue the previous Browns administration didn't make a mistake by bringing him in.
-The new guys will go into the 2014 draft thinking it might be time for a re-do at that crucial position.
+Unless he develops significantly in his accuracy and ability to read defenses, it will be tough to argue that he was an overdraft by the previous Browns administration, and the new guys will go into the 2014 draft thinking that it might be time for a re-do at that crucial position.